asquare14/Git-Cheat-Sheet/main.md

     `$ git rebase --onto repair~3 repair~1 repair`

-     where first commit to be removed is 3 and first commit to be kept is 1.
-This would result in removing commit 2&3.
+     where first commit to be removed is 3 and first commit to be kept is 1, would result in removing commit 2&3.

 =======